Snusmumr1000/Clino/README.md

 #### Randomizer Advanced Example

 Let's write an advanced version of the randomizer that has CLI signature.

+Our entry point is the `run` method, which is called with the parsed and validated input.

 ```ruby
 # randomizer.rb